Vanessa Zoltan

 Vanessa Zoltan is a humanist chaplain who describes herself as an "atheist chaplain".
 She is a graduate of Harvard Divinity School, and holds a BA in English and writing from Washington University in St. Louis, and a MS in nonprofit management from the University of Pennsylvania.
 She has been called one of "few" feminist humanist chaplains in the world.

 Background

 Personal life

 Zoltan, who stated on CNN that all four of her grandparents were Auschwitz survivors, has said she identifies as "an atheist and a Jew and a humanist".

 In December of 2022, Zoltan married Peter Mueller, a chemist at the Massachusetts Institute of Technology.

 Early career

 Zoltan was a member of Washington University's premier improvisational comedy troupe Mama's Pot Roast from 2002-2004.

-She served as Assistant Humanist Chaplain at Harvard University from 2013-2016.
+She served as Assistant Humanist Chaplain at Harvard University from 2013 to 2016.

 Zoltan has delivered talks on interpretation of works such as Jane Eyre and Harry Potter as sacred texts.

 In March 2019, Zoltan was a recipient of the Gomes Honors from Harvard Divinity School.
 According to Dean David N. Hempton the 2019 Gomes Honorees "are the spiritual innovators that shape communities of meaning, the vibrancy and diversity of which will be critical to human flourishing in the years to come".